Pelagicore/pelux.io/README.md

 This will compile the markdown code and start a server at [http://localhost:4000/](http://localhost:4000/) which you can then open in your browser.

+## Governance

+This repository is maintained and governed by Pelagicore AB.

+Maintainer:

+- Richard Pannek <richard.pannek@pelagicore.com>

 ## License and Copyright

 Copyright &copy; Pelagicore AB 2017